wsmaxcy/Study_Vault/02_TCM/07_Scanning_&_Enumeration/02_Scanning_With_Nmap.md

 - `-A` - Stands for EVERYTHING.
 I want the Version Info, Operating System, Fingerprinting, Everything.
 - `-sU` - Scans UDP - UDP takes forever to scan.
 There is no connection response time.
 He says only to scan the top 1000 for UDP

+### Our job
+- See what ports are open
+- look for vulnerabilities
+- exploit those